-Minimal vs. Maximal Décor Trends - QC Design School
+Minimal vs. Maximal Décor Trends - The Focal Point Skip to main content

 Interior décor trends vary along a spectrum from minimal to maximal designs.
 Where are the current trends?
 At the two extremes!